ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 ```

 After kubelet service up and running, we can start creating our pods.
-To do that we will use static pods feature of kubelet.
-> Static Pods are managed directly by the kubelet daemon on a specific node, without the API server observing them.

-Before we will create static pod manifests, we need to create folders where we will place our pods (as we can see from kibelet configuration, it sould be /etc/kubernetes/manifests)
+Before we will create static pod manifests, we need to create folders where we will place our pods (same as we configured in kubelet)

 ```bash
 {